 Now that Thanksgiving has come and gone it is time to get serious about Christmas.
-I got a big chunk of my shopping done on CyperMonday!
-How about you?

 One of my favorite holiday activities is our Annual Cookie Baking Day.
 I spend a lot of time coming up with just the right menu of cookies.
 Being sure flavors are balanced – can’t have all chocolate cookies.
-There is always a list of our favorites like Lemon Drops and Snowballs.
+And there is always a list of our favorites like Lemon Drops and Snowballs.

 I love the combination of orange and cranberry.
 Not only is it delicious in a cranberry relish but it also makes a lovely cookie!

 These cookies are light and crunchy with a delicious flavor.
 It has a light, sweet citrus flavor.
 And the orange sugar coating on the outside gives it that extra pop of orange and makes them sparkle.

 They are going to look so pretty on a cookie plate!

 These cookies got two thumbs up from the friends I shared them with too!
 I have quite a collection of cookie cookbooks and this comes from one of my favorites – Land o Lakes Best of Baking.

 Some of my favorite cookie baking tools are:

 Cranberry Orange Cookie Recipe

 - 1 Tbsp freshly grated orange peel